Newber0/Automatic-Alzheimers-Brain-MRI-Classification/README.md

 # Overview of Methods, from Data Acquisition to Output of Trained Model

+The purpose of this project is to compare the effects of different methods of image registration, or spatial normalization, on the ability of a neural network to correctly classify 3D Brain MRI data as Alzhiemer's Disease (AD), Mild Cognitive Injury (MCI), or Control (CN).
+This project will make use of the Advanced Normalization Tool package, or [ANTs](https://antspy.readthedocs.io/en/latest/) the Robust Brain Extraction package, or [ROBEX](https://www.nitrc.org/projects/robex), and [Keras](https://keras.io/).

 All code associated with this project can be found in this repository separated by function, but this document will act as an overarching summary of all work completed.
 While the data will not be provided here, it can be acquired from the [ADNI Database](http://adni.loni.usc.edu/) with permission.
 Upon download of the data a CSV with identifying information for each image is also made avaliable.
 This can be found [here](https://github.com/Newber0/Automatic-Alzheimers-Brain-MRI-Classification/blob/main/Data_Index.csv) in the case of this project.

 [Obtain data from ADNI Website](#Obtain_data_from_ADNI_Website)